African-American culture: Islam

-Generations before the advent of the Atlantic slave trade, Islam was a thriving religion in West Africa due to its peaceful introduction via the lucrative Trans-Saharan trade between prominent tribes in the southern Sahara and the Arabs and Berbers in North Africa.
-In his attesting to this fact the West African scholar Cheikh Anta Diop explained: "The primary reason for the success of Islam in Black Africa ... consequently stems from the fact that it was propagated peacefully at first by solitary Arabo-Berber travelers to certain Black kings and notables, who then spread it about them to those under their jurisdiction".
+Generations before the advent of the Atlantic slave trade, Islam was a thriving religion in West Africa due to mix of peaceful, violent and discriminative policies like Jizya introduction via the lucrative Trans-Saharan trade between prominent tribes in the southern Sahara and the Arabs and Berbers in North Africa.
+In his attesting to this fact the West African scholar Cheikh Anta Diop explained: "The primary reason for the success of Islam in Black Africa ... consequently stems from the fact that it was propagated peacefully at first by solitary Arabo-Berber travelers to certain Black kings and notables, who then spread it about them to those under their jurisdiction.".
 Many first-generation slaves were often able to retain their Muslim identity, their descendants were not.
 Slaves were either forcibly converted to Christianity as was the case in the Catholic lands or were besieged with gross inconveniences to their religious practice such as in the case of the Protestant American mainland.

-In the decades after slavery and particularly during the depression era, Islam reemerged in the form of highly visible and sometimes controversial movements in the African-American community.
-The first of these of note was the Moorish Science Temple of America, founded by Noble Drew Ali.
-Ali had a profound influence on Wallace Fard, who later founded the Black nationalist Nation of Islam in 1930.
-Elijah Muhammad became head of the organization in 1934.
-Much like Malcolm X, who left the Nation of Islam in 1964, many African-American Muslims now follow traditional Islam.

 Many former members of the Nation of Islam converted to Sunni Islam when Warith Deen Mohammed took control of the organization after his father's death in 1975 and taught its members the traditional form of Islam based on the Qur'an.
 A survey by the Council on American-Islamic Relations shows that 30% of Sunni Mosque attendees are African Americans.
 In fact, most African-American Muslims are orthodox Muslims, as only 2% are of the Nation of Islam.